 - The internal admin user and Persons with role Print Site Operator are allowed to log in.
-See Section 4.4.4.2, "User Roles" [91] how to assign admin rights to users. - After a successful login Figure 4.2, "Admin Web App: Menu" [80] is shown.
+See Section 4.4.4.2, "User Roles" [92] how to assign admin rights to users. - After a successful login the menu is shown.